Quantifiable simulation of quantum computation beyond stochastic ensemble computation: Hypothesis and Readout Inequality

-Now, we shall test if there exists an SEnM model that can imitate QC.
-To this end, we define the conditional probability of {\em reading out} a symbol $m_j$, given $m_{j-1}$ at every $j$-th step, as \footnote{Here, we note that these readout probabilities are not characterized in QC and also in the SEnM computation.}
+Now, we shall test if there exists an SEnM model that can simulate QC.
+To this end, we define the conditional probability of {\em reading out} a symbol $m_j$, given $m_{j-1}$ at every $j$-th step, as

 The pairwise joint probabilities $P(m_{j-1}, m_j)$ are given as the marginals of the {\em grand joint probability of the readout symbols}:

 Then, we specify our hypothesis as follows. \begin{itemize} \item[{\bf H}] {\em There exists an SEnM such that it provides the conditional probabilities $P(m_{j}|m_{j-1})$ equal to $P_Q(m_j|m_{j-1})$ at each $j$-th step: